-Each watch is carefully assembled by hand by one of our four in-house watchmakers.
+Each watch is carefully assembled by hand by one of our three in-house watchmakers.

 We never assume that a movement runs perfectly just because it is new.
 Before assembly, the amplitude - or swinging rate of the balance wheel - is checked with our timegraph to ensure utmost accuracy.